Pedro-Filipe/DT_CMR_short_axis_conv_net/README.md

 *A: U-Net based CNN architecture.
 B: Example of segmented classes in a short-axis image.*

 ## Usage
 This CNN is intended to be used with the scan mean image (average of all acquired diffusion images after co-registration).
-It also seems to work well for individual diffusion images if they are strongly denoised with a non-local means denoising algorithm [2].
+It also seems to work well for individual diffusion images if they are strongly denoised with a non-local means algorithm [2].

+The network was trained with STEAM images acquired at 3T.
+The input image shape must be a rectangular field of view with (256, 96) pixels.
+For more information please see the following article:

+*(coming soon)*

 An example scan mean image is provided: